Jens-Braun/FeynGraph/docs/index.md

 # FeynGraph

-FeynGraph is a modern Feynman diagram generation toolkit aiming to be as versatile as possible while remining pleasent to use.
+FeynGraph is a modern Feynman diagram generation toolkit aiming to be as versatile as possible while remaining pleasant to use.
 The library itself is written in Rust, additional language bindings are available for Python and Wolfram Mathematica.

 ## Installation

 === ":simple-python: Python"
-    The FeynGraph Python bindings are published to PyPI and can therefore easily istalled with e.g. `pip`
+    The FeynGraph Python bindings are published to PyPI and can therefore easily installed with e.g. `pip`
     ```
     pip install feyngraph
     ```